 Swimply Lets You Rent a Private Pool by the Hour

-Swimply.com lets you have your own swimming pool for the afternoon in a totally genius, socially distanced for families way!
-Swimply is a marketplace for swimming pools, listed and loved by neighbors; people not using their swimming pool can list it and the rest of us can rent it when we want to take a dip.
-Depending on the listing, pools can accommodate anywhere from one person to a big group of friends and family.
+Swimply.com is a marketplace for swimming pools, listed and loved by neighbors; people not using their swimming pool can list it and the rest of us can rent it when we want to take a dip.
+Depending on the listing, pools can accommodate anywhere from one person to a big group of friends and family, ideal for a small birthday celebration or a BBQ.
+Many pools include access to games, firepits, or grills.

-Use the promo code: 510FAMILIES for 20% off your first swim.
+Use the promo code: SWIM510 for 10% off your first swim.
 Rent a beautiful private pool today >

-Favorite East Bay Outdoor Swimming Pools (open seasonally)
+Favorite Public East Bay Outdoor Swimming Pools (open seasonally)

 King Pool, Berkeley